 Top Things To Consider Before Staining Your Concrete

 Stains instead of paints are used to add color to concrete.
 The translucent quality enables stains to penetrate and react chemically with the porous concrete to provide a fade-resistant color.
 Unlike paint, stains don’t chip or peel.
-Give your dull and worn out concrete a lustrous look by applying a concrete stain that will both complement the look of your house and protect the integrity of the surface.
+Give your dull and worn-out concrete a lustrous look by applying a concrete stain that will both complement the look of your house and protect the integrity of the surface.
 This guide outlines how to stain the concrete surface.

 Is it Possible to Stain Old Concrete?

 Stains are effective in restoring glaze to dull, shabby concrete surfaces.
-Slab with none to minimal cracks, blemishes, and other flaws are ideal for staining.
+Slabs with none to minimal cracks, blemishes, and other flaws are ideal for staining.
 Stains enhance the appearance of the surface; they don’t conceal defects.
-Applying it to flawed concrete will not hide its imperfections, neither will it mask the original color or texture of the surface.
+Applying it to flawed concrete will not hide its imperfections, nor will it mask the original color or texture of the surface.
 Ensure the surface you want to coat, whether old or new, is free of such visible faults.